jitinb/Data-Science-Project/README.md

 2. We made a Line Plot for the rate of Milk and products and fruits in rural areas across different years for the month of December.
 The inference from this plot is that the rate of milk and products shown a steady rising pattern till the year 2017 when the rate started decreasing for an year and thereafter started increasing slightly from 2018.
 The rate of fruits also obsevred a similar pattern till the year 2017 after which the rates became stagnant for an year and thereafter again started increasing gradually.

 3. Finally we made a bar plot which gives the inference that the  rate of Transport and communication has increased significantly over the years due to increase in the prices of fuel and light.

+The relevant python scripts are uploaded in the file PythonScripts.ipynb and can be accessed easily on Google Colab.